Kereyn Smith: New Zealand Olympic Committee

 At the end of 2010 Smith was appointed Secretary General of the New Zealand Olympic Committee (NZOC), the first woman to be given this role.
 She announced her retirement in 2021 and in December 2021 it was announced that Nicki Nicol had been chosen to replace her.
 One of her main aims during her tenure had been to increase the number of women involved in leadership positions in sport.
 For these efforts the NZOC was awarded the International Olympic Committee's World Trophy for Women in Sport in November 2015, the first time the award had been given to any national Olympic committee.
 The NZOC's activities that led to the award included the Aspiring Women's Olympic Leaders programme, which supports female athletes to transition to leadership positions in the work place.
 The NZOC also monitors the gender balance on national sports boards.

 Smith was responsible for organising the participation of more than one thousand athletes from New Zealand, together with their support teams, at three Summer Olympic Games (London 2012, Rio de Janeiro 2016, Tokyo 2021), two Winter Olympic Games (Sochi 2014, PyeongChang 2018) and two Commonwealth Games (Glasgow 2014, Queensland 2018).
 Her role included logistics and well as generating sponsorship.
 Particular difficulties were experienced as a result of the postponement of the 2020 Tokyo Olympics as a result of the COVID-19 pandemic.
 In addition to her role with NZOC, Smith was involved with the International Olympic Committee (IOC), including as a member of the 2024 Olympic Bid Evaluation Commission.
 She is also vice-president of the Commonwealth Games Federation board.

 Awards and honours

 Smith was given the IOC Women in Sport award in 1999.
 She received the Netball New Zealand service award in 2006.
 In 2012 she was inducted into the Wall of Fame of her alma mater, the University of Otago and in the same year she was made a life member of Netball New Zealand.
 In 2015 she was made a Member of the New Zealand Order of Merit (MNZM) in the Queen's Birthday Honours.
 Smith received the International Netball Federation service award in 2017.
 In the 2023 New Year Honours, Smith was promoted to Companion of the New Zealand Order of Merit, for services to sports governance.

+In 2024, Smith was an inaugural inductee to the Netball New Zealand Hall of Fame.